marwankau/cpit210-course-project/README.md

 -	1 Clock: direct impulses to the counter and D Flip-Flops.

--	1 3X8-Bit Decoder: receives the destination from 3-bit Splitter, then, direct the output to the Splitter of 2-Bit Decoder.
+-	1 3X8-Bit Decoder: receives the destination from 3-bit Splitter, then, direct the output to the Splitter of 2X4 Bit Decoder.

 -	4 2X4-Bit Decoder: receives the destination from 2-bit Splitter, then, direct the output to LEDs.

--	12 LEDs: receive the output from 2-Bit Decoder and display it on the LED.
+-	12 LEDs: receive the output from 2X4 Bit Decoder and display it on the LED.

 ### CIRCUIT EXPLANATION